Dental Sleep Apnea Treatment

 • Impaired growth and bed wetting in children

-• behavior and cognitive problems
+• Behavioral and cognitive problems

 What is the Cause of Obstructive Sleep Apnea?